 Erected by Kentucky Heartland Civil War Trails Commission.
 (Marker Number 33.)

 Location.
-37° Touch for map.
+37° 53.799′ N, 85° 42.001′ W. Marker is near Belmont, Kentucky, in Bullitt County.
+Marker is at the intersection of Preston Highway (Kentucky Route 61) and Belmont Road (Kentucky Route 251), on the left when traveling north on Preston Highway.
+Touch for map.
 Marker is in this post office area: Lebanon Junction KY 40150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Salt River Furnace / Iron Made in Kentucky (approx. 2.2 miles away); Action at Bardstown Junction (approx. 3 miles away); Lebanon Junction (approx. 4.7 miles away); Sherman Here (approx. 4.7 miles away); Morgan - On To Ohio (approx. 6.1 miles away); L & N Bridge - Civil War (approx. 6.1 miles away); Adam Shepherd (approx. 6.4 miles away); County Named, 1796 (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Belmont Furnace / Iron Made in Kentucky (approx. ¼ mile away); Salt River Furnace / Iron Made in Kentucky (approx. 2.2 miles away); Action at Bardstown Junction (approx. 3 miles away); Lebanon Junction (approx. 4.7 miles away); Sherman Here (approx. 4.7 miles away); Mystery Cemetery (approx. 5.7 miles away); Morgan - On To Ohio (approx. 6.1 miles away); Fort DeWolf (approx. 6.1 miles away).

 More about this marker.
 The marker contains an obvious typo in the subheading: "July 6, 1963"

 Credits.
 This page was last revised on September 6, 2018.
-This page originally submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 105 times since then and 31 times this year.
+It was originally submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 329 times since then and 69 times this year.
 Last updated on September 4, 2018, by T. Patton of Jefferson, Georgia.
 Photos: 1, 2, 3, 4. submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.